aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 | Name | Default | Description |
 |---|---|---|
 | `skipInactiveWriterClusterEndpointCheck` | `false` | Skip the stale-DNS check on inactive cluster writer endpoint (GDB). |

+> **This property is not exclusive to the deprecated plugin.** `skipInactiveWriterClusterEndpointCheck` is defined on `AuroraStaleDnsHelper`, and both `failover2` and `gdbFailover` embed that helper and read the property on their `connect()` path.
+So it takes effect **even when `auroraStaleDns` is not in your plugin chain** — you do not need (and should not add) the deprecated plugin just to use it.
+If your chain is `... ,failover2,...` or `...,gdbFailover,...`, set the property directly.
+See §5.1 and §6.6.

 ### 5.16 `bg` — Blue/Green Deployment